aosabook/500lines/template-engine/template-engine.markdown

 ## Implementation Approaches

-In broad strokes, the template engine will have two main phases:
+In broad strokes, the template engine will have two main phases: _parsing_ the template, and then _rendering_ the template.

-* Parse the template
-* Render the template to assemble the text result, which involves:
+Rendering the template specifically involves:
 * Managing the dynamic context, the source of the data
 * Executing the logic elements
 * Implementing dot access and filter execution

 The question of what to pass from the parsing phase to the rendering phase is key.
 What does parsing produce that can be rendered?